Fitness

 5. Extend arms forward

-6. Hold for 5-10 breaths
+7. Hold 5-10 breaths

 Benefits:

-Strengthens deep coreTones absBuilds balance
+Strengthens absBuilds deep coreTones midsection

-plank pose yoga for abs core stability
+side plank yoga for obliques

 How to practice: